MintMCP

 4. Docker MCP Gateway

 Docker MCP Gateway brings familiar container orchestration workflows to MCP server management.
-With access to the Docker MCP Catalog featuring hundreds of pre-built servers, teams already using Docker can add MCP capabilities without learning new tooling.
+With access to the Docker MCP Catalog featuring pre-built servers, teams already using Docker can add MCP capabilities without learning new tooling.

 Where Docker Gateway Fits Best